 “Then neither do I condemn you,” Jesus declared.
 “Go now and leave your life of sin.”
 (John 8: 2-11)

-We see that this woman had been caught in the very act of adultery and the teachers of the Sharia law of the Prophet Musa (PBUH) wanted her to be stoned, but they took her first to the Prophet Isa al Masih (PBUH) to see what he would say about the matter.
-Would he uphold the truth of the law they wondered.
-(Incidentally, according to the law both the man and the woman were subject to stoning, but only the woman was brought forward for punishment.)
+This woman had been caught in the very act of adultery and the teachers of the Sharia law of the Prophet Musa (PBUH) wanted her to be stoned, but they took her first to the Prophet Isa al Masih (PBUH) to see what he would decide.
+Would he uphold the truth of the law?
+(Incidentally, according to the law both the man and the woman were subject to stoning, but only the woman was brought for punishment.)

 The Justice of Allah & sin of mankind

 Isa al Masih (PBUH) did not overturn the law – it was the standard given by Allah and reflected perfect justice.
 But he said that only those who were without any sin could throw the first stone.
-As the teachers pondered this, the reality of the following statement from the Zabur settled into their minds
+As the teachers pondered this, the reality of the following statement from the Zabur settled on them.

 The Lord looks down from heaven